accelazh/accelazh.github.io/_posts/2017-06-02-Build-My-Academic-Paper-Feedback-Network.md

 In the end I found Google Scholar is the handy tool.
 Here I list each conference, their home page of year 2016, and google scholar search links for their papers.
 In the search results page, the top ones are usually good papers.

 Besides, many conferences put their video on YouTube, e.g. USENIX.
 By ranking view count I can find which paper attracts more people.
-This ranking reponses quicker than papar reference count.
+This ranking responses quicker than papar reference count.
+To find out the search keyword, click a paper's "Cite" button on Google Scholar.

   * FAST: top-level storage conference; favor in filesystem, reliability, SSD, kvstore papers; lack distributed architecture design (I guess they are supposed to goto OSDI/SOSP)
       * [Home 2016](https://www.usenix.org/conference/fast16/technical-sessions)